ingonyama-zk/icicle/docs/docs/icicle/primitives/Icicle_Release_README.md

 Currently, the CUDA backend is included in every installation tar file, even on machines without a GPU.
 This ensures consistency across installations but results in additional files being installed that may not be used.

-**TODO**: Consider splitting the release into two separate tar files—one with the CUDA backend and one without—depending on the target machine’s hardware capabilities.

 ## Build Docker Image

 To build the Docker images for each distribution and CUDA version, use the following commands: